Laurence Holder

 Laurence Holder is an American playwright, poet, and director who focuses on the African-American experience.
 His plays often center historical African-American figures including Malcolm X, Elijah Muhammad, Thelonious Monk, Duke Ellington, Billie Holiday, and Zora Neale Hurston.
 He is a 1998–1999 Otto Rene Castillo award recipient for political theatre.
 Holder's work has been performed at the Henry Street Settlement New Federal Theatre, the Ford Theatre, the American Place Theatre, and more.
 His work has been reviewed by The New York Times and the Washington Post among others.
-In addition to being a playwright, Holder teaches English at John Jay College of Criminal Justice.
+In addition to being a playwright, Holder taught English at John Jay College of Criminal Justice.

 Education

 Holder attended the City College of New York from which he received a bachelor's degree in geology and creative writing.

 Plays

+ZORA!

+Performed to a sold out audience at the Penn Live Art: University of Pennsylvania Anneberg Theatre and sold out opening night at the American Theatre of Actors, Sargent Theater starring NY NAACP Winner Antonia Badon as ZORA!
+Directed by Greg Freelon, executive produced by Collector, Caroline Schimmel.

 When the Chickens Come Home to Roost

 Performed at the New Federal Theatre and featured Denzel Washington as Malcolm X and Kirk Kirksey as Elijah Muhammad.